Dr Holli Edwards

 • Criminal Lawyer at Legal Aid Queensland (2019-2020)

-• Sessional Tutor, Bond University (January 2021-current)
+• Sessional Tutor, Bond University (January 2021-December 2024)

 • Senior Research Assistant in Law (Bond University, Griffith University, Swinburne University)

-• Co-coordinator and supervisor of Internet Law Clinic (Bond University 2021-2022)
+• Co-coordinator and Supervisor of Internet Law Clinic (Bond University 2021-2022; 2025 – current)

 Qualifications, Appointments and Admissions